What is cardiology?

 Patients come to see Professor McEwan with such symptoms as chest pain (angina), shortness of breath and ankle swelling (possible heart failure), unexplained heart ‘murmurs’ (indicating valve disease), and an awareness of the heart racing, skipping or being irregular (sometimes called palpitations).
 In addition she sees patients with dizzy spells and blackouts, and also advises on the management of high blood pressure.

-NHS patients should discuss this with their GP and a referral can be sent to The Heart Hospital.
+NHS patients should discuss this with their GP and an e-referral sent and usually managed through Choose and Book.

 Professor McEwan sees both UK and international private patients.
 She is available for private consultations at Nuffield Health Brentwood, Essex.